 If you’ve never tried sushi before or if you’re a vegan, this is the perfect roll for you.
-In fact, this is the basic for all American or Western sushi rolls.
+In fact, this is the basis for all American or Western sushi rolls.
 The California sushi roll was started it all in California (duh!) in an attempt to hide the seaweed from the presentation and ease the nit-pit eaters.
 It comes like a storm that swept through the Western culinary and even populate back into Japan too.

 Since it’s so easy to make, I mean, almost no additional cooking required (you need to cook the rice though), just roll and go.
 There are so many ways to roll this: tradition bamboo rolling mat or simply just a kitchen towel.
 Got big hands?
 Try some of the maki rolls helpers and direction to make this maki roll.
-So let’s get down and make some roll for quick snack, ok.
+So let’s get down and make some roll for a quick snack, ok.

 Recipe for California sushi roll w/ extra sesame

 - 2 cup cooked & seasoned sushi rice

 - 4 Tbsp of roasted black and white sesame

 - Slice avocado into 4 thin long strips

 - Cut and slice cucumber into mini strips with each length equal to that of a kani piece.

 - Fold the sheet of nori into half and tear to make two roll.